 Today’s consumer is accustomed to seeing their uber taxi within 5 minutes of ordering, their hamburger within 30 minutes, their groceries in 2 hours, and even a big paddle boat delivered in their yard in a day.
 All for free.
 Who wouldn’t love that buying experience?
 It’s convenient, it’s cost-effective and it’s fast. e-Commerce customer expectations have altered our consumer habits so that today, we ask ourselves why can’t everything be delivered like that; dry cleaning, SIM cards, phone repair, auto parts, tow truck, cable guys, etc. Everything!
 And hence, the commoditization of same day and next day delivery.

-Interestingly, we see that when our customers, traditionally unassociated with marketplaces and speedy delivery models, decide to commoditize same day and next day delivery to fulfill orders they not only experience major growth but also new business models that weren’t possible before.
+Interestingly, we see that when our customers, traditionally unassociated with marketplaces and speedy delivery models, decide to commoditize same day and next day shipping to fulfill orders they not only experience major growth but also new business models that weren’t possible before.

 And, while we do see our customers thrive, many other organizations still struggle to commoditize same/next day delivery, believing they would need the same powerhouse logistical network that Amazon has spent millions to build.